MagnusErler/Building-a-map-using-SLAM-on-a-Raspberry-Pi/README.md

 ```
 ```-X``` starts up a proxy X11 server on the remote machine.

-When ssh-ing with GUI from a windows computer follow these steps (Top answer): https://stackoverflow.com/questions/34932495/forward-x11-failed-network-error-connection-refused
+When ssh-ing with GUI from a windows computer follow these steps:

+- Launch XMing on Windows client
+- Launch Putty
+    * Fill in basic options as you know in session category
+    * Connection -> SSH -> X11
+        -> Enable X11 forwarding
+        -> X display location = :0.0
+        -> MIT-Magic-Cookie-1
+        -> X authority file for local display = point to the Xming.exe executable

 <details>
 <summary>SSH folder from RP onto personal computer</summary>